 Nature-based solutions can deliver multiple benefits, so to ensure the capture of these multiple benefits a wide range of actors need to be brought together.
 This requires that your nature-based project can be presented in alignment with the broader social, political and business priorities and goals of your city or community.
 It is useful to show not only how your nature-based solution meets these local priorities but also how it delivers on multiple global themes, such as the UN Sustainable Development Goals and emerging nature-based solutions categories.
 This will help you build the case for your solution and communicate how it can generate a wider benefit.
 This can be useful, for example if you are applying for funding.
 Communicating the wider benefits of a nature-based solution helps to build alliances with partners who have different interests.
 For example, your nature-based solution could support people to become healthier by providing space for exercise, or it could enhance biodiversity or improve stormwater management.
 Therefore, you should communicate the benefits to organisations working to improve residents' health and wellbeing, those working to improve the natural environment, those maintaining open spaces and to development planning organisations in order to secure their buy-in.

-Our Connecting Nature city partners have done this with their nature-based solution exemplars, to align the goals of the project with broader city-level and global goals, but any organisation, from a community group to a local business, could do this with a bit of research.
-See the example of Glasgow in Figure 3 below.
+Our Connecting Nature city partners have done this with their naturebased solution exemplars, to align the goals of the project with broader city-level and global goals, but any organisation, from a community group to a local business, could do this with a bit of research.
+Figure 3 below illustrates these connections.

-Figure 3.
-Example of the connection between city strategic goals, United Nations Sustainable Development Goals (SDGs) and nature-based solutions frameworks
+Aligning nature-based solutions to strategic priorities Figure 3.
+The connection between city strategic goals, United Nations Sustainable Development Goals (SDGs) and city nature-based solutions.

-Current status of the location: identify the current use, ownership and management of where you want to implement your nature-based solution

-Whether you are a community group, a city government, a local government department, a business or a third-sector organisation, once you have identified where you want to implement your nature-based solution, there are some fundamental questions to answer:
+Current status of the location: identify the current use, ownership and management of where you want to implement your naturebased solution Whether you are a community group, a city government, a local government department, a business or a thirdsector organisation, once you have identified where you want to implement your nature-based solution, there are some fundamental questions to answer: